Frequently Asked Questions

-Don't worry too much, they are pretty high—10 simultaneous connections per IP address (yours) per user account (in our systems, which also means per datacenter).
-You have to be trying pretty hard to hit those.
-If you do, we will be returning a normal error message, so you will have every opportunity to handle that gracefully in your applications.
+The current connection limit is 10 simultaneous connections per user account.
+If you hit that limit, we will be returning a normal error message.
+You'll have every opportunity to handle that gracefully in your applications.
 Note: currently there are no options to raise that limit on a per-customer basis.

 Rate Limit Throttling